redmondmj/HyperVServer2019/Install/README.md

    2. Set the hostname, something simple but descriptive like `HYPERV-GUEST`
    3. Enable Ping replies.
    4. Enable REmote Desktop.
-   5. Note the IP address of your server!
+   5. Set a static IPv4 address of 192.168.1.100, mask 255.255.255.0, no gateway.
+   6. Test pinging your Guest HyeperV server from the host server.